 3. B2B sales trends; Automation and personalization of interactions

 The buyer’s journey in 2022 will have so many digital touchpoints.
 As, according to a Forrester report, the number of digital interactions a buyer has, has gone up from 17 in 2019 to 27 in 2021.
 However, each touchpoint provides the opportunity to collect data on the prospect, and it should be a meaningful interaction on their side.
 As the year goes on, B2B sellers will focus on automating these interactions so that they can focus their selling efforts on other prospects in other buying stages or bigger deals.
+To do so, they can use B2B ecommerce solutions, as they can streamline routine tasks, including order processing, inventory management, and even personalized marketing efforts.
 It’s a workflow that strives to make these touchpoints for the customer as pleasant as possible.
 Which, when adding in a touch of personalization, makes it more memorable and noteworthy.
 So as there are more interactions and these have more meaning, it provides a more pleasant buyer’s experience that can make or break a sale.

 4. The lines between B2B and B2C will blur